 Any dedicated person can become a great athlete if he copies Anthony Joshua’s workout routine, nutrition, and supplements.

-Wanna look like this 31-year-old sports star?
+Wanna look like this sports star in your 30's?

 Read the whole article and find out the secrets behind his lean muscular physique with extremely low body fat.

 Anthony Joshua trains twice daily and likes to mix up his routines, focusing on cardio, bodyweight exercises, core, and strength work.
 Here he briefly explained in his own words:

 “On a typical training day I will get up at 6.30am and finish training at 8pm.
 I’ll do running, stretching, and then three gym sessions at about 11.30am, 1.30pm and 5.30pm, so I am usually done by about 8pm.
 It’s intense but we do get to rest on the weekend.”

 As indicated by my tests, his training sessions emphasize demanding bodyweight resistance and target multiple muscle groups.